Alberta Environment and Protected Areas

-The Ministry of Environment and Protected Areas of Alberta (also commonly called Alberta Environment and Protected Areas) is the Alberta provincial ministry of the Executive Council of Alberta responsible for Culling Wild Animals in Alberta.
+The Ministry of Environment and Protected Areas of Alberta (also commonly called Alberta Environment and Protected Areas) is the Alberta provincial ministry of the Executive Council of Alberta responsible for environmental issues and policy as well as some, but not all, parks and protected areas in Alberta.

 Ministers

 The first Minister of the Environment was Jim Henderson, appointed by Premier Harry Strom in 1971.
 He was succeeded by William Yurko from 1971 to 1977.
 Ian Reid was the minister in 1988 and 1989 Ralph Klein was the minister from 1989 to 1992.
 The ministry was renamed Environment and Parks on May 24, 2015.
 On June 28, 2022, Whitney Issik was appointed Environment and Parks Minister, replacing Jason Nixon.
+On June 9, 2023, Rebecca Schulz was sworn in as Minister of Environment and Protected Areas.